 - Functionality Cookies.
 These cookies allow us to remember how you’re logged in, whether you chose to no longer see announcements, when you logged in or out, the state or history of Service tools you’ve used.
 These cookies also allow us to tailor the Service to provide enhanced features and content for you and to remember how you’ve customized the Service in other ways, such as customizing the toolbars we offer in the left column of every page.
 The information these cookies collect may be anonymous, and they are not used to track your browsing activity on other sites or services.

 How long will cookies stay on my device?

 - The length of time a cookie will stay on your computer or mobile device depends on whether it is a “persistent” or “session” cookie.
 Session cookies will only stay on your device until you stop browsing.
 Persistent cookies stay on your computer or mobile device until they expire or are deleted.

 First and third party cookies

 - First-party cookies are cookies that belong to Risk-Enterprise, third-party cookies are cookies that another party places on your device through our Service.
 Third-party cookies may be placed on your device by someone providing a service for Risk-Enterprise, for example, to help us understand how our service is being used.
-Third-party cookies may also be placed on your device by our business partners so that they can use them to advertise products and services to you elsewhere on the Internet.

 How to control and delete cookies